NOAA-CEFI-Portal/CEFI-info-hub-list/README.md

 [Alaska Climate Integrated Modeling (ACLIM data) Live Access Server (LAS): NOAA/PMEL](https://data.pmel.noaa.gov/aclim/las/UI.html)

 > The Live Access Server is a highly configurable web server designed to provide access to geo-referenced scientific data.
-It can present distributed data sets as a unified virtual database through the use of OPeNDAP networking.
+It can present distributed datasets as a unified virtual database through the use of OPeNDAP networking.

 [Alaska Ocean Observing System (AOOS) Data Portal: IOOS](http://portal.aoos.org/)

-> The portal contains scientific and management information including real-time sensor feeds, operational oceanographic and atmospheric models, satellite observations and GIS data sets that describe the biological, chemical and physical characteristics of Alaska and its surrounding waters.
+> The portal contains scientific and management information including real-time sensor feeds, operational oceanographic and atmospheric models, satellite observations and GIS datasets that describe the biological, chemical and physical characteristics of Alaska and its surrounding waters.
 Data can be viewed using interactive maps.

 [Animal Telemetry Network (ATN) Data Portal: IOOS](https://portal.atn.ioos.us/)